 Words that are spoken in faith >> Powerful when

-spoken by the Spirit >> by the anointing
+spoken by the Spirit >> By the anointing

 (148i) Witness